jitterdev/kitsune/README.md

 - Hunger drains faster
 - No shields
 - your powers cost xp to use.
-This cost scales with the amount of tails you have.
+This cost scales with the amount of tails you have. your base powers don't have an xp cost.
 - in the presence of wolves, you are frightened.
 - your armor toughness is half as effective.